greenelab/deep-review/README.md

 Manubot is a system for writing scholarly manuscripts via GitHub.
 Manubot automates citations and references, versions manuscripts using git, and enables collaborative writing via GitHub.
-The [Manubot Rootstock repository](https://git.io/vQSvo) is a general purpose template for creating new Manubot instances, as detailed in [`SETUP.md`](SETUP.md).
+The [rootstock repository](https://git.io/fhQH1) is a general purpose template for creating new Manubot instances, as detailed in [`SETUP.md`](SETUP.md).
 See [`USAGE.md`](USAGE.md) for documentation how to write a manuscript.

-Please open [an issue](https://github.com/greenelab/manubot-rootstock/issues) for questions related to Manubot usage, bug reports, or general inquiries.
+Please open [an issue](https://git.io/fhQHM) for questions related to Manubot usage, bug reports, or general inquiries.

 ### Repository directories & files